Emergency Dentist Charlotte

 HANDLING DENTAL EMERGENCIES

 All types of dental emergencies can be potentially serious, especially injuries to the teeth or gums.
 If ignored, these oral injuries can increase the risk of permanent damage, and the need for extensive and costly treatment later on.
-When you have a dental emergency, it’s vital to visit our Charlotte emergency dentist as soon as possible.
+When you have a dental emergency, it’s vital to visit our emergency dentist in Charlotte as soon as possible.
 In the meantime, here’s a few tips on how to properly handle some common dental emergencies.

 - Toothaches: If you’re suffering from a painful toothache, begin by thoroughly rinsing your mouth with warm water.
 Gently floss between teeth to remove any food that may be stuck.